Sznapsollo/PrivThing/README.md

 - you can pick local file using Choose file field.
 It can also be encrypted file then you will be able to decrypt it with password

-- create new file (+ button on top right) and then save it as local file (Save As option for normal save and Save As encrypted to save with password)
+- create new note in browser localStorage or save them sa files.

+- notes can be encrypted

 ### Passwords